-- There is a risk of yellow fever transmission in all areas of this country (see 'Most Travellers' section below). - Under International Health Regulations, a yellow fever vaccination certificate is required from all travellers aged 9 months or over. - According to World Health Organization (WHO), from 11 July 2016 (for all countries), the yellow fever certificate will be valid for the duration of the life of the person vaccinated.
-As a consequence, a valid certificate, presented by arriving travellers, cannot be rejected on the grounds that more than ten years have passed since the date vaccination became effective as stated on the certificate; and that boosters or revaccination cannot be required.
+- There is a risk of yellow fever transmission in Cameroon (see 'Most Travellers' section below). - Under International Health Regulations, a yellow fever vaccination certificate is required for all travellers aged 1 year or over. - According to World Health Organization (WHO), from 11 July 2016 (for all countries), the yellow fever certificate will be valid for the duration of the life of the person vaccinated.
+As a consequence, a valid certificate, presented by arriving travellers, cannot be rejected on the grounds that more than ten years have passed since the date vaccination became effective as stated on the certificate; and that boosters or revaccination cannot be required. - View the WHO list of countries with risk of yellow fever transmission.